Andrew Koji Shiraki

-Koji (born Andrew Koji Shiraki, February 12, 1987, Harrisburg, Pennsylvania, United States) is an American songwriter and activist.
+Andrew Koji Shiraki (born February 12, 1987, in Harrisburg, Pennsylvania, United States), also known by their stage name Koji, is an American songwriter and activist.

-They signed with Run For Cover Records in August 2010 where they released a live EP entitled, Spring Song Vol. 1 and their critically acclaimed full band EP, Some Small Way.
-In October 2010, Koji released their first of two split releases on No Sleep Records, IIOI/KOJI.
-In 2011, Koji was named one of Alternative Press's "100 Bands do You Need to Know. " Never Come Undone, was released on No Sleep Records.
+Career

+In August 2010, Shiraki signed with Run For Cover Records releasing a live EP titled, Spring Song Vol. 1 and their critically acclaimed full band EP, Some Small Way.
+In October 2010, Koji released their first of two split releases on No Sleep Records, IIOI/KOJI, and collaborated with La Dispute on Never Come Undone EP released on No Sleep Records.
+In 2011, Koji was named one of Alternative Press's "100 Bands do You Need to Know".
 Since 2010, Koji has toured and performed with a wide range of artists that have included Into It.
 Over It., La Dispute, Never Shout Never, Code Orange Kids and also played the entirety of Warped Tour 2012.

 Koji was reported to have finished tracking their debut full-length with producer, Will Yip, at Studio 4 in Conshohocken, Pennsylvania.
 The album personnel included long time collaborator, Brad Vander Lugt of La Dispute, on drums, as well as Matt Warner of Balance and Composure and Ned Russin of Title Fight on bass.

 On December 11, 2012, it was announced that Koji would be performing as part of the Acoustic Basement tour with Geoff Rickly of Thursday, Vinnie Caruana of I Am the Avalanche/The Movielife, A Loss For Words and Brian Marquis in February 2013.

 On March 26, 2021, the compilation record Sunday, Someday will be released on Get Better Records, and it features Koji, Potty Mouth, Nervus, Solstice Rey, and Full on Mone't.